History of the Jews in Germany: Under the Nazis (1933–1945)

 After the Night of the Long Knives, the Schutzstaffel (SS) became the dominant policing power in Germany.
-Reichsführer-SS Heinrich Himmler was a virulent anti-Semite and zealous executor of regime anti-Semitic policy who gained a near-total monopoly on law enforcement and state security functions in Nazi Germany by 1936.
+Reichsführer-SS Heinrich Himmler was a virulent antisemite and zealous executor of regime antisemitic policy who gained a near-total monopoly on law enforcement and state security functions in Nazi Germany by 1936.
 Since the SS had started as Hitler's personal bodyguard, its members were far more loyal and disciplined than those of the Sturmabteilung (SA) had been.
 Because of this, they were also supported, though distrusted, by the Wehrmacht, which was now more willing to submit to Hitler's decrees than when the SA was dominant.
 All of this allowed Hitler more direct control over government and political attitude towards Jews in Nazi Germany.
 In 1937 and 1938, new laws were implemented, and the segregation of Jews from the true "Aryan" German population was started.
 In particular, Jews were penalized financially for their perceived racial status.

 German Jewish passports could be used to leave, but not to return.

 On 4 June 1937, two young German Jews, Helmut Hirsch and Isaac Utting, were both executed for being involved in a plot to bomb the Nazi party headquarters in Nuremberg.

 As of 1 March 1938, government contracts could no longer be awarded to Jewish businesses.
 On 30 September, "Aryan" doctors could only treat "Aryan" patients.
 Provision of medical care to Jews was already hampered by the fact that Jews were banned from being doctors or having any professional jobs.

 Beginning 17 August 1938, Jews with first names of non-Jewish origin had to add Israel (males) or Sarah (females) to their names, and a large J was to be imprinted on their passports beginning 5 October.
 On 15 November Jewish children were banned from going to normal schools.
 By April 1939, nearly all Jewish companies had either collapsed under financial pressure and declining profits, or had been forced to sell out to the Nazi German government.
 This further reduced Jews' rights as human beings.
 They were in many ways officially separated from the German population.